anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ...
 ```

-**First problem I noticed:**
+**First problem we noticed:**
 - Only 493 events (lol that's nothing - real datasets are millions)
 - Labels seemed... too perfect?
 - Every single event with `errorCode = AccessDenied` was labeled "Malicious"
 - 100% correlation.
 That's not how real attacks work.

-I tried training a simple ML model on this:
+We tried training a simple ML model on this:

 ```python
 from sklearn.ensemble import RandomForestClassifier